1984 anti-Sikh riots: The Nanavati Commission

 The Nanavati Commission was established in 2000 after some dissatisfaction was expressed with previous reports.
 The Nanavati Commission was appointed by a unanimous resolution passed in the Rajya Sabha.
 This commission was headed by Justice G.T.
 Nanavati, retired Judge of the Supreme Court of India.
 The commission submitted its report in February 2004.
 The commission reported that recorded accounts from victims and witnesses "indicate that local Congress leaders and workers had either incited or helped the mobs in attacking the Sikhs".
 Its report also found evidence against Jagdish Tytler "to the effect that very probably he had a hand in organising attacks on Sikhs".
+It also said that P.V.
+Narasimha Rao was asked to send the army to stop the violence.
+Rao responded with saying that he would look into it.
 It also recommended that Sajjan Kumar's involvement in the rioting required a closer look.
 The commission's report also cleared Rajiv Gandhi and other high ranking Congress (I) party members of any involvement in organising riots against Sikhs.
 It did find, however, that the Delhi Police fired about 392 rounds of bullets, arrested approximately 372 persons, and "remained passive and did not provide protection to the people" throughout the rioting.